How to Spot a Real Chanel Boy Bag

 Most people would never dream of trying to improve upon perfection, but Karl Lagerfeld is not most people.
 Nearly 100 years after Coco Chanel designed the Classic Flap and almost 60 years after the release of the 2.55, the Chanel Boy bag arrived on the scene as the edgier younger sister of the two perennial favorites.
 As is the case with all of his designs for the coveted label, Lagerfeld’s most recent flap pays homage to house codes while adding a modern take.
-“The design is based off of the Classic Flap but with unique updates such as the channel-quilted border, the half leather/half chain strap and signature geometric squeeze-lock clasp,” says Senior Authentication Director Graham Wetzbarger.
+According to our expert team, the design is based off of the Classic Flap, but features unique updates such as the channel-quilted border, the half leather/half chain strap and signature geometric squeeze-lock clasp.

-The bag’s namesake was Coco Chanel’s first great love — an English polo player named Arthur “Boy” Capel.
-“Rumor has it that after he married another woman, Boy and Coco would often rendezvous at his country estate.
-When his wife planned to visit that home, Capel decided to lend Coco the money to open her first store in Paris — ostensibly so he could avoid the two women crossing paths,” explains Wetzbarger.
-“That’s when she started her millinery business at 21 Rue Cambon — eight years before opening her famous boutique at 31 Rue Cambon.
-He was her first investor.”
+The bag’s namesake was Coco Chanel’s first great love — an English polo player named Arthur “Boy” Capel, who ultimately became her first investor.
+It is rumored that after Capel married another woman, Boy and Coco would often rendezvous at his country estate.
+When his wife planned to visit that home, Capel decided to lend Coco the money to open her first store in Paris — ostensibly so he could avoid the two women crossing paths.
+This is when she started her millinery business at 21 Rue Cambon — eight years before opening her famous boutique at 31 Rue Cambon.

 Chanel Boy Bag Lock